Polini Thor information for the common models

 Timing – see "Ignition timing check" above

 Torque Values – See "SPECIFICATIONS" above.
 The specific Thor manuals on this website also have torque values.
-If you cannot find the correct value, check the the Top 80 specification page.
+If you cannot find the correct value, check the Top 80 specification page.

 Users manuals – see "Owners manuals" above